We do all we can to ensure that those working with children at nursery are suitable. Our safer recruitment policy involves the following:

 No photo taken in the nursery may be uploaded to any internet source or shared by mobile phone unless a media consent form has been signed and parents are happy for their child to appear on the nursery website/Facebook page (for example).

-Staffs and parents are not to make comments about children or share details about any nursery incidents, the running of the nursery or negative comments about the nursery via Facebook or other social networking places.
-Nor may anyone send comments/pictures/details by email or text.
+Staffs and parents are not to make comments about children or share details about any nursery incidents, the running of the nursery or negative comments about the nursery via Facebook or other social networking places, or send comments/pictures/details by email or text.

 Parents may not use cameras on outings or in the nursery but the nursery camera may be provided and with parents’ permission, the photos shared.